Vivian monserrate cottE.

 Vivian Monserrate Cotte began her career in the public relations offices of Loehmann’s on Halsey Street in The Bronx, eventually landing at AC&R Public Relations on Madison Avenue.
 With a degree in English and a minor in multi-media journalism, she pursued a book and magazine publishing career working with publishers such as St. Martin’s Press, Random House Children’s Books, Car & Driver, Flying, and Latina magazine/Essence Communications.
 Venturing on to early internet start-up NiaOnline, presented Vivian the opportunity to work with women journalists and writers whom she had long admired.
 Launching Artea Creative has given her the flexibility to work with a variety of start-ups, including the opportunity to work with the Autism Coalition when they transitioned into Autism Speaks.

-Vivian was the consulting Development Director for The COVE Media Arts & Literacy program, which teaches teens multi-media skills as part of their Alternatives to Violence projects, and eventually became one of their Board Members.
+As a nonprofit consultant, Vivian has been the Development Director for The COVE Media Arts & Literacy program, which teaches teens multi-media skills as part of their Alternatives to Violence projects, and eventually became one of their Board Members.
 Vivian was also on the advisory board of DREAM!
 (Dare to Revitalize Education thru Arts & Mediation) whose mission is to dismantle the school-to-prison pipeline.
 DREAM! provides training to New York City Department of Education teachers and students in restorative practices, peer mediation, and conflict resolution in order to change the culture of their schools to one of nonviolence.
-In 2015, Vivian was brought on as Interim Director of Development & External Affairs at Harlem School of the Arts while their Board sought out a new president and instituted a new marketing, development, and external affairs team.
+Vivian was also brought on as consulting/Interim Director of Development & External Affairs at Harlem School of the Arts while their Board sought out a new president and instituted a new marketing, development, and external affairs team.

 A Bronxite since the age of three, Vivian is a strong believer in giving back to the community and the transformative impact of the arts and humanities and has spent her “days off’’ as a literacy mentor with organizations that expose youths to the arts.
 Vivian has also volunteered as a mentor helping South Bronx youth prepare for and enter college.
-Before the COVID-19 pandemic, Vivian could be found behind her Nikon camera, exploring and photographing New York and other cities.
-During the COVID-19 quarantine period, Vivian coached entrepreneurs in launching their businesses via Zoom, Facetime, weekly calls, and check-ins.
+Before the COVID-19 pandemic, Vivian could be found in a printmaking or a ceramists studio or behind her Nikon camera, exploring and photographing New York and other cities.
+During the COVID-19 sheltering place, Vivian has continued to coach entrepreneurs, artists, authors, and nonprofits via Zoom, weekly calls, and check-ins.